Triposia

 What are Air Canada's main international hubs?

-How can I track the status of an Air Canada flight?
+How do I track an Air Canada flight status?

 What happens if my Air Canada flight is cancelled?